nerves-project/nerves/docs/Getting Started.md

 Term | Definition
 --- | ---
-host | The computer on which you are editing and compiling your code, and assembling firmware target | The type of system for which your firmware is built - raspberry pi, raspberry pi 2, beaglebone, etc toolchain | Compilers, linkers, binutils, C runtime, etc which are designed to build code for the target system | A lean buildroot-based linux distribution that has been customized and cross-compiled assemble | The process of combining system, application, and configuration into a firmware bundle firmware bundle | A single file that contains and assembled version of everything needed to burn firmware firmware image | Built from a firmware bundle, that contains partition table, partitions, bootloader, etc
+host | The computer on which you are editing source code, compiling, and assembling firmware target | The platform for which your firmware is built (for example, Raspberry Pi, Raspberry Pi 2, or Beaglebone Black) toolchain | The tools required to build code for the target, such as compilers, linkers, binutils, and C runtime system | A lean buildroot-based linux distribution that has been customized and cross-compiled for a particular target assemble | The process of combining system, application, and configuration into a firmware bundle firmware bundle | A single file that contains an assembled version of everything needed to burn firmware firmware image | Built from a firmware bundle and contains the partition table, partitions, bootloader, etc.

 ## Creating a New Nerves App

-Before we start using Nerves, it is important that you take a minute to read the [Installation Guide](installation.html).
-The installation guide will assist you in getting your machine configured for running Nerves.
+Before you start using Nerves, it is important that you take a minute to read the [Installation Guide](installation.html).
+It will help you get your machine configured for running Nerves.

-Lets create a new project.
-The Nerves new project generator can be called form anywhere and can take either an absolute path or a relative path.
-In addition, the new project generator requires that you specify the default target you which the project to use.
-This is helpful and allow you to omit passing the target tag on every call.
-Visit the [Targets Page](targets.html) for more information on which tags are used for which target boards.
+Let's create a new project.
+The `nerves.new` project generator can be called from anywhere and can take either an absolute path or a relative path.
+The new project generator requires that you specify the default target you want the project to use.
+This allows you to omit the `--target` option when building firmware for the default target.
+Visit the [Targets Page](targets.html) for more information on what target name to use for the boards that Nerves supports.

 ```
 $ mix nerves.new hello_nerves --target rpi3